NVILA: Efficient Frontier Visual Language Models: Approach

 \subsection{Efficient Training}

-While state-of-the-art VLMs boast impressive capabilities, training such a VLM is often costly and compute-intensive.
-This section explores system-algorithm co-design to enable efficient VLM training.
-On the algorithm front, we examine a novel unsupervised dataset pruning method to streamline training data.
-At the system level, we investigate FP8 mixed precision for acceleration.
+Training a state-of-the-art VLM is costly and compute-intensive.
+This section explores system-algorithm co-design for efficient VLM training.
+On the algorithm side, we examine an unsupervised dataset pruning method that streamlines the training set.
+On the system side, we investigate FP8 mixed-precision training for acceleration.